At a recent event in New York, fellows at the Tow-Knight Center for Entrepreneurial Journalism showcased their media startups and news platforms.

-Predicting the future of digital journalism technology, Al Jazeera America to close and more in this week's Digital Media Mash Up, produced by the Center for International Media Assistance.
+A curated collection of data journalism blogs, Al Jazeera America employees’ next steps and more in this week's Digital Media Mash Up, produced by the Center for International Media Assistance.

 Subscribe to our weekly bulletin for tips, trends and training opportunities.